openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_by_reference.json}}

 When retrieving Credential Offer from the Credential Offer URL, `application/json` media type MUST be used.
-Credential Offer cannot be signed so there is no need to use `application/jwt` media type and ensure that the URL-safe claims representation and processing can be the same in both the signed and unsigned cases as described in [@RFC8725].
+The Credential Offer cannot be signed and it is a deliberate design decision to not use `application/jwt` with `"alg": "none"`.

 ## Credential Offer Response